stoneboat/2022-fall-536-project/README.md

 $ make -f Congestion_Tests.mak tests-python nhost=2 nbits=100
 ```

-To check the messnage sent and received, at the project root directory do the following
+To check the message sent and received, at the project root directory, do the following
 ```sh
 $ cd .workspace/
 ```